The weather’s finally starting to cool off here in late August, but not your Central High School alumni activities—they remain red hot.

 It’s been a good year, as far as your Pirate events go.

 On , we held the first Pirate Picnic at the Crossroads United Methodist Church.
 Some 54 Pirates and their family and friends attended the afternoon outing.
 Your alumni association provided all the vittles—for just $2 a person.
 We served pulled pork, shredded chicken, macaroni salad, potato salad, baked beans, cookies and pop.

 I was pleasantly surprised when four of my classmates from the Class of 1955 showed up.
 Good to see you all!

 Relatives of Grace Fisher Stephenson, ‘47, attended the picnic and shared her remaining Central memorabilia.
 Grace, who passed in April, was a CHSAA past president and longtime board member.
 She also founded the Florida Reunion and helped start the Bean Dinner with the late Art Reed, ‘47.
 We gave away all of Grace’s memorabilia her family so kindly donated in a mock raffle.

 On , the 34th Annual Golf Outing teed off at the Foxfire Country Club.
 It was a beautiful day, with 10 golfers hitting the links.
 We were pleased a new foursome—the Bond Family—joined us.
 Foxfire donated a certificate for a free round of golf for a foursome.
 Why not get together a foursome for the 35th Annual Golf Outing next summer—.

-All Pirates, we need your help to boost attendance for the 34th Annual Bean Dinner .
+All Pirates, we need your help to boost attendance for the 34th Annual Bean Dinner Oct.
+14 at the Mental Memorial Golf Course at Bolton Field.
 Invite family, friends, classmates and every Pirate you know—or come solo.
 We welcome suggestions for entertainment, door prizes or activities.
 Dig out your old Central photos and keepsakes to share.
-That would be a lot of fun.
+There’ll also be special entertainment.